-Oath "to help other people at all times".
-Eagle Projects provide many
+Scout Oath "to help other people at all times".
+Eagle

-management and taking responsibility for a significant accomplishment.
+project management and taking responsibility for a significant

 are two key criteria for an Eagle Leadership Service Project.

-This might be for a religious institution, school, municipality or other
+community.
+This might be for a religious institution, school,

-It must be large enough to allow and require you to demonstrate significant
+must be large enough to allow and require you to demonstrate